Guide to Sources in Education

-Contains information on 1,800 elementary and secondary boarding and day schools in the U.S. Contains an alphabetical index of schools.
+Provides information on 1,800 elementary and secondary boarding and day schools in the U.S. and contains an alphabetical index of schools.

 Q. 370 P27

-A comprehensive list of public and private secondary schools, including selected colleges, universities and special schools.
-School systems arranged by state, then towns.
-A list of post-secondary institutions classified by subject is provided.
+A comprehensive directory of public and private secondary schools, including selected colleges, universities, and special schools.
+School systems arranged by state, then town.
+A list of post-secondary institutions classified by subject is also provided.

 Q. 372.02573 P277